 - Consider packing food or picking up food from the store, drive-thru or curbside pickup

 Currently, there are no specific antiviral treatment recommended for COVID-19 infection.
-The federal government is working hard with laboratories for a vaccine and a vaccine is in the trial stage, but it won't be available for a while.
+There has been a vaccine created, but as of right now it is not available to the general public.
 The best way to prevent illness is to avoid being exposed to the virus.
 Here are good habits to practice to prevent the spread of infection:

 - Wear a face covering when a public setting.